h-jam/Topics-in-Bayesian-AB-testing/README.md

 Clone the repo and follow the tutorials in the notebook folder.
 Everything you need to try out Bayesian AB testing!

 ### Download the Code
-Clone the repo and run the code in each example folder for youself.
+Clone the repo and run the code in each example folder for yourself.
 Try your own datatsets!

 ### Read the Report
 Read the full report for the project in the pdf.